northle/docs/src/docs/basics/modules.md

 # Modules

-The most basic piece of Northle application are modules.
-Module is a simple class responsible for organizing code and dividing it into smaller chunks.
-Each module should represent one app feature.
+The most basic pieces of Northle apps are modules.
+Module is a simple chunk of code in a separate directory in the `src/` folder.
+Each module should have a corresponding `.module.ts` file and represent single app feature part.

 ![Modules Scheme](./assets/modules.png)

 ## Module structure

-Each module has a similar structure:
+Each module file has a similar structure:

 ::: code src/posts/post.module.ts
 ```ts